-IMPORTANT: A married person that is liable for spousal/child support must file a separate PA tax return (Married, Filing Separately).
-If a married person that is liable for support files jointly with his or her spouse, the Department will delay the refund until the taxpayers authorize the Department to pay over the refund to DPW, or the spouses file separate returns.
+IMPORTANT: A married person who is liable for spousal/child support must file a separate PA tax return (Married, Filing Separately).
+If a married person who is liable for support files jointly with his or her spouse, the Department will delay the refund until the taxpayers authorize the Department to pay over the refund to DPW, or the spouses file separate returns.
+If the taxpayers do not reply to the Department's notice, the Department will process the return as Married, Filing Jointly.